bigkevmcd/donttrythisonfriday/README.md

 You'll be prompted to authenticate, and then you'll get a screen that allows you download credential, pick the "Kubernetes Secret" on the left hand of the screen.

-On this screen, there is a link below "Step 1", to download your secret "Download <USERNAME>-secret.yml", download this file and place it in ~.
+On this screen, there is a link below "Step 1", to download your secret "Download <USERNAME>-secret.yml", download this file and leave it in $HOME/Downloads.

 ## Quay Docker Config